mmmarcopalma/open_PPE/README.md

 # open_PPE
-A collection of open source PPEs projects
+A selection of reliable- and open- source digitally fabricatable PPE

 All links are stored in LINKS.md

-Thanks to Alex Walzer, Stavroula Tsafou, Andrea Graziano for info and links
+Thanks to Alex Walzer, Stavroula Tsafou, Andrea Graziano, Antonio Gagliardi